8none1/ledble-ledlamp/README.md

 7e ff 05 03 00 00 ff ff ef
 ```

+## Installation

+### Requirements

+You need to have the bluetooth component configured and working in Home Assistant in order to use this integration.

+### HACS

+Add this repo to HACS as a custom repo.
+Click through:

+- HACS -> Integrations -> Top right menu -> Custom Repositories
+- Paste the Github URL to this repo in to the Repository box
+- Choose category `Integration`
+- Click Add
+- Restart Home Assistant

+NB: Because of the advertised name of these devices the core `BLE LED` integration will try and control them, but it doesn't speak the correct protocol.
+As such you have to manually add your devices.
+Do this by:

+- In the Integrations screen of Home Assistant click `Add Integration` in the bottom right
+- Search for `LEDBLE Led Lamp` and click on it
+- If any devices are in range of your HA server (or BT proxy) they will appear and allow you to add them

 ## Other projects that might be of interest

 - [iDotMatrix](https://github.com/8none1/idotmatrix)